Current Matters

 Mural-Atrazine PCB, Williamsburg, South 2nd

-ENVIONMENTAL JUSTICE INITIATIVE is involved with a number of interrelated issues through representation and/or advocacy, some of which include:
+ENVIRONMENTAL JUSTICE INITIATIVE is involved with a number of interrelated issues through representation and/or advocacy, some of which include:

 Water Rights